-Some students choose to focus primarily on law, while others include legal perspectives as a secondary focus.
-Advanced students create concentrations in which law interacts with their interests in philosophy, international relations, environmental studies, or community organizing.
+Some students choose to focus primarily on law, while others include legal perspectives as a secondary focus, such as how the law interacts with their interests in philosophy, international relations, environmental studies, or community organizing.

 Law, Identity, and Bioscience

 This course introduces students to the ways in which law shapes our lives and how society and culture effect how we interpret and experience law.
 In addition to reading materials from sociolegal studies, science and technology studies, anthropology, and women and gender studies, we will look at primary case materials that involve issues of law, identity, and bioscience.
 We will use case narratives as a point of entry to ask how scientific evidence, especially in the realm of genetics, has come to differently intervene in questions of law and identity.
 What can such analyses of law and its broader cultural contexts reveal about the legal encoding of norms of bioscience, processes of race and gender, and understandings of heredity and kin relations?
 Topics include the legal rights of animals; race, genetic identities, social justice; and sexuality, kinship, and property.

 - African Americans and the Politics of Reparations

 - Constitutionally Queer: Law and Politics of Sexuality

 - Environmental Policy in a Time of Globalization

 - Ethnography of Law, Science and Medicine

 - Freedom of Expression

 - Genocide and Crimes Against Humanity